Tariff level tables

 Non-residential Installations

-The following tariffs apply fro 1st April 2013 to 31st March 2014 (including adjustments for RPI):
+The following tariffs apply from 1st April 2013 to 31st March 2014 (including adjustments for RPI):

 Tariff name